-- Demonstrate in-depth knowledge of accounting theory and apply that knowledge to specific accounting practices in a global economy. - Demonstrate professional oral and written communication skills through written reports, research projects, business plans and oral presentations. - Collaborate effectively with diverse populations in multiple settings. - Conduct quantitative and qualitative business analyses, evaluate outcomes, and make recommendations for effective legal and ethical business decisions. - Develop analyses and solutions in support of business needs using appropriate software applications.
+- Demonstrate in-depth knowledge of accounting theory and apply that knowledge to specific accounting practices in a global economy. - Demonstrate professional oral and written communication skills through written reports, research projects, business plans and oral presentations. - Demonstrate effective collaboration with diverse populations in multiple settings. - Conduct quantitative and qualitative business analyses, evaluate outcomes, and make recommendations for effective legal and ethical business decisions. - Demonstrate competence in using appropriate software applications to develop analyses and solutions in support of business needs.